sunst0rm/Tryhackme/Fowsniff_CTF/fownsniff_ctf.md

 #### 2. Enumeration

-I open the address in a browser and see a note with an interesting sentence:
+I open the address in a browser and see a note with an important sentence:

 `The attackers were also able to hijack our official @fowsniffcorp Twitter account.
 All of our official tweets have been deleted and the attackers may release sensitive information via this medium.
 We are working to resolve this at soon as possible.`

-So I type `"insite: @fowsniffcorp"`  in Google and get  two links, one of them is a pastebin with usernames and hashed passwords:
+So I type `"insite: @fowsniffcorp"`  in Google and get  two links.
+One of them is a pastebin with usernames and hashed passwords:

 ```
 mauer@fowsniff:8a28a94a588a95b80163709ab4313aa4